dynamsoft-docs/camera-enhancer-docs-mobile/programming/javascript/api-reference/ui.md

 ## setOriginalImage

-Sets an original image to be drawn on the editor canvas.
+Sets an image to be drawn on a canvas built into the UI.

+> When the image is set, the video element and related controllers such as the camera selection box will be hidden.
+When the image is deleted with deleteOriginalImage(), the video element will show up again with accompanying controllers.

 ```typescript
 setOriginalImage(imageData: Uint8Array | Uint8ClampedArray | HTMLCanvasElement, width: number, height: number): void;